pcatattacks/domain-web-crawler/README.md

 ## Setup

 ```
+pip install virtualenv # I recommend using a virtualenv to prevent installing dependencies globally.
+virtualenv venv
 source venv/bin/activate

-pip install -r requirements.txt # redundant, but may as well do it anyway.
+pip install -r requirements.txt # Skip to this if you don't want to use virtualenv.
 ```

 ## Usage